About Us

 John Pinter was a partner in Pinter Consulting.
 John passed away in 2002.
 He was

-President of the Bay Area Outreach Program for handicapped children.
+President of the Bay Area Outreach Program for handicapped children (BORP.org).

 |